hwahyeon/burnout-test/README.md

 5. **Malaysia**<sup>[5](#ref5)</sup>
    - The Malay version of the CBI (CBI-M) showed good factor structures and model fitness, supporting its construct validity (convergent and discriminant validity).
 However, one item (***"Do you have enough energy for family and friends during leisure time?"***) was removed due to validity issues, including gender bias.

+## Important Note

+**This tool is not a substitute for professional diagnosis and should not be used as such.
+If your results indicate a high level of burnout, or if you have concerns about your mental health, please consult a psychologist, psychiatrist, or other qualified healthcare provider.**

 ## References